Yoyomanzoor/Spelling-Bee/README.md

 # Spelling Bee

-Code to take a list of words in the following format:
+Code to take a list of words and turn it into a Spelling bee.

+Word list must be provided in the following format:

 Category Word Definition